sensu/sensu-docs/content/sensu-go/5.4/reference/checks.md

 <img alt="Round robin check diagram" src="/images/round-robin.svg">

-In the diagram above, the standard check is executed by agents A, B, and C every 60 seconds, while the round robin check cycles through the available agents, resulting in each agent executing the check every 180 seconds.
+In the diagram above, the standard check is executed by agents A, B, and C every 60 seconds, while the round-robin check cycles through the available agents, resulting in each agent executing the check every 180 seconds.

 _PRO TIP: You can use round robin to distribute check execution workload across multiple agents when using [proxy checks](#proxy-requests)._